Learnings As a Graphics Lead

 -Your teammates are not your therapist or punching bag.
 Your job might involve tanking but they are the DPS, not the healers.

 -Find the balance you need for yourself between technical work and leadership work.
-If the balance is bad (eg not enough technical work) you will be unhappy and do poorly anyway.
-I personally need at least 50% technical to be happy, and this makes me worse at leading than I could be, but the alternative was worse for me and I learned it the hard way.
+If the balance is bad (eg not enough technical work) you will be unhappy and probably do poorly anyway.
+I need at least 50% technical to be happy, and this makes me worse at leading than I could be, but the alternative was worse for me and I learned it the hard way.
 Do the best you can and be honest about it with the team and managers above you, so that they can decide what is best for them too.

 -You probably work more hours than most.
 Try to not to be visibly online outside of work hours as it risks passively pressuring the team.